quickthyme/qroute/README.md

 ```
 resolveRouteToSelf(from: QTRoutable, input: QTRoutableInput, completion: QTRoutableCompletion)
 ```
-The default implementation ignores the result and calls the completion handler passing the current routable, which should be sufficient most of the time.
+The default implementation ignores the result, but does merge input dependencies and calls the completion handler passing the current routable, which should be sufficient most of the time.
 This event will be invoked in response to a `driveTo` event, whenever the `targetId` matches the `source`. †

 You might choose to opt-in to this behavior in situations where you want/need to directly invoke a "refresh" or "re-route" on the current routable, or in cases where the target Id is uncertain.